team-apm/apm-data/README.en.md

 ### [core.xml](./data/core.xml)

-This file contaiins data of AviUtl and Exedit.
+This file contains data of AviUtl and Exedit.

 - **/core/${program}/files/file**: The name of the file used in the program
   - _/core/${program}/files/file/@optional_: Whether it is optional during installation (Default: false)